paulfioravanti/steno-dictionaries/README.md

       versions for Alt Brief entries, where appropriate, using the `/A*U` suffix convention established in [`dict-en-AU-with-extra-stroke.json`][] in
       [Di's steno dictionaries][].
+    - **Alt Phrases**: containing alternative briefs for existing Plover phrases, defined as two or more words.

 - **Lookup**: containing Plover dictionary "lookup improvements": words that can be stroked using standard Plover conventions, but do not yet have a named